 (c) A ship travelling at full speed has its rudder put hard over to port, where it is held until the ship completes a full turning circle.

-Describe, how the ship will heel from the upright condition during the manoeuvre by illustrating the moments produced by the forces acting on the ship and the rudder.
+Describe, with the aid of a sketch, how the ship will heel from the upright condition during the manoeuvre.
+Illustrate the moments produced by the forces acting on the ship and the rudder.
 (9)

 Q7.
 A ship 137 m long displaces 13716 tonne.
 The shaft power required to maintain a speed of 15 knots is 4847 kW, and the propulsive coefficient based upon shaft power is 0.67.